GREATDANELADY.COM

 Maintaining A Low Urine pH by Dr. Al Townshend DVM

 Yeast Removal Kit - If you think your cat has an allergy, or it was diagnosed as an allergy, chances are it is a systemic yeast infection and need a change in feed program and the yeast kit.
+This is an article about it in dogs, but it can also be the very same issue with cats and the yeast program works for them as well.

 Cats are very prone to respiratory problems so it is important to familiarize yourself with what Ox-E-Drops can do for these problems.
 Oxydrops in a vaporizers as well as internally can be very helpful in respiratory cases.